felys-lang/felys-docs/docs/src/quickstart.md

 ## Statement

 If semicolon shows up after an expression, this expression will have `void` return value, i.e. no return value.
-Most expressions have a return value except for assignment, `for` loop, and `while` loop, `break`, `continue`, and `return`.
+Most expressions have a return value except for assignment, `for` loop, `while` loop, `break`, `continue`, and `return`.

 ```
 void = { 1; }